jesperancinha/2Bornot2be/java-test-11/java-11-basics/java-11-basics-1/jooa-royals/Readme.md

 A person can only show the martians.
-Note that although we can show the martians, we cannot create them I am now showing the martians org.jesperancinha.java11.people.People$Martians@27f674d A Peasant also can only show the martians
+Note that although we can show the martians, we cannot create them I am now showing the martians org.jesperancinha.java11.people.People$Martians@27f674d A Civilian also can only show the martians
 I am now showing the martians
 org.jesperancinha.java11.people.People$Martians@1d251891
 BONUS Exercise: Find the Lyric!